The unbounded Kasparov product by a differentiable module: The modular transform

 We are now ready to prove the main result of this subsection.
 It provides an expansion of $S_\la \De^3 : Y \to Y$ where the first power-series appearing can be directly related (after integration over the half-line) to the bounded adjointable operator $(1 + D^2)^{-1/2} : Y \to Y$.
-The exponent $3$ that appears here (and earlier in this section) is not special, we will only need that it is large enough for certain estimates to carry through later on.
+The exponent $3$ that appears here (and earlier in this section) is not special, we only need that it is large enough for certain estimates to be valid later on.

 \begin{prop} Let $\la \geq 0$ be given.
 Then we have the identity